The Buzen Highway - A Historical Highway and Popular Sightseeing Destination in Kumamoto Prefecture

 The History of Yachiyo-za, a Historical Theater on the Buzen Highway

-Photo：Yachiyo-za, a playhouse on the Buzen Road, Kumamoto Prefecture
+Photo：Yachiyo-za, a theater on the Buzen Highway, Kumamoto Prefecture

 The theater Yachiyo-za in Yamaga on the Buzen Highway, which can be seen from 2:27 in the video, is a facility that conveys the atmosphere of a traditional Japanese theater that was popular during the Edo period.